Crystal healing: New Age

-In the English speaking world, crystal healing is heavily associated with the New Age spiritual movement: it is "the middle-class New Age healing activity par excellence" in the words of Stuart McLean.
+In the English-speaking world, people may often associate crystal healing with the New Age spiritual movement: it is "the middle-class New Age healing activity par excellence" in the words of Stuart McLean.
 In contrast with other forms of complementary and alternative medicine (CAM), participants in crystal healing view the practice as "individuated", that is dependent on extreme personalization and creative expression.
 Practitioners of crystal healing purport that certain physical properties such as shape, color, and markings, determine the ailments that a stone can heal; lists of such links are published in commonly distributed texts.
 Paradoxically, practitioners also "hold the view that crystals have no intrinsic qualities but that, instead, their quality changes according to both" participants.
-After selecting the stones by color or their believed metaphysical qualities, they place them on parts of the body.
-Color selection and placement of stones are done according to concepts of grounding, chakras or energy grids.
+After selecting the stones by color or by their believed metaphysical qualities, practitioners place them on parts of the body.

+Crystal healing can manifest in association with or alongside other New Age and energy-medicine practices, such as the use of reiki, flower essences or homeopathy.